How to Grow Loganberry and Enjoy Its Fruit

 Left to its own devices, a single loganberry bush will produce up to 10 canes (vines), each capable of growing 6 feet up in the air before sweeping downwards in a wide arc.
 Each cane can easily grow 10 feet or more in a single season.
 This makes the whole plant a bit unruly.
 So it is better at the offset to decide what shape you want your plant to be and prune unwanted canes off as you see them grow.
 One single cane, properly supported and netted to protect it from birds, can provide more than enough loganberries for you and your family all summer.

 In my experience, there are none.
 A healthier and more robust plant is hard to find.
 Mine has never been attacked by anything.
-Some years, aphids are present in the greenhouse.
-And while they are attracted to the tomatoes and other greenhouse plants, they have left the loganberry well alone.
+Some years, aphids are present in the greenhouse, but while they are attracted to the tomatoes and other greenhouse plants, they have left the loganberry well alone.

 As a side note, since I started growing marigolds in the greenhouse, any aphid attacks on other plants have been minimal, while the marigolds themselves are covered with the sticky deposits left behind by green and whitefly.
 This is a handy tip for anyone plagued by greenhouse aphids.

-If you are a first time loganberry grower, you could be forgiven to think that the fruit are ready when they turn red, like raspberries.
-True to their blackberry parentage, however, their sweetness doesn't really come to the fore before their color has darkened.
+If you are a first-time loganberry grower, you could be forgiven to think that the fruits are ready when they turn red, like raspberries.
+True to their blackberry parentage, however, their sweetness doesn't really come to the fore until their color has darkened.
 Try to resist picking them before they turn a purple shade, as they are slightly bitter up until then.

 Loganberries can be used in the making of jams, tarts, sauces, desserts or wines.
 Any recipe you have using either raspberries or blackberries can be interchangeable with loganberries for a delicious alternative flavor.
 The only drawback in its preparation is having to dispose of its thicker core.
 While still being edible, the core changes the texture of a traditional fruit dessert and is best removed.
 On the plus side, the fruits are so big that you need far fewer to make up a dish.